 Norman Taylor & Associates

-The law requires that if the manufacturer or its representative in this state, such as an authorized dealer, is unable to service or repair a new motor vehicle to meet the terms of an express written warranty after a reasonable number of repair attempts, the manufacturer is required promptly to replace the vehicle or return the purchase price to the lessee or buyer.
+The Song-Beverly Consumer Warranty Act states that if a vehicle manufacturer has not fixed a new vehicle to meet the terms of an express written warranty after “a reasonable number of repairs”, the manufacturer shall either replace or refund the purchase price and attendant costs.

 This act applies to vehicles with inherent problems, not problems resulting from abuse or improper maintenance after the vehicle was purchased or leased.